Zeeshanshaikh93/Kubernetes/Notes/Pods.md

 ### Daemon Sets

 * DaemonSets are a specialized type of workload controller that ensure a specific Pod runs on all or selected nodes within a cluster.
 * This feature is particularly useful for deploying background services that need to operate on every node, such as monitoring agents, logging services, or network proxies.
+Kubelet is basically a DaemonSets.
 * **Example**: Imagine you have a team of workers (nodes) in an office (cluster).
 A DaemonSet is like assigning a task (running a Pod) to each worker so that they all do it at the same time.
 If you hire a new worker, they automatically get assigned the same task without you having to tell them.

 ### CronJobs